linusg/rpi-backlight/README.rst

 - Allow to set the brightness fading duration in ``set_brightness(value)``
 - (*Create a really simple GUI in* ``pygobject`` *to change the display brightness, maybe just a scale/slider*)

-  - Partially done, but not tested across several Python versions and distros
+  - Most of it done, but not tested across several Python versions and distros
   - Ensure it runs on the Pi under both Python 2 and 3

 I would be happy if you can help shortening this todo-list!